mariuswernick/ad-ds/README.md

-# Active Directory Domain Services Automation Script
+# Active Directory Domain Services Toolkit

-A comprehensive PowerShell script for automated deployment of Active Directory Domain Services (AD DS) on Windows Server environments.
-This script provides a complete, hands-off approach to setting up a domain controller with minimal manual intervention.
+A comprehensive collection of PowerShell scripts and tools for Active Directory Domain Services (AD DS) administration, automation, and management.
+This repository provides system administrators with battle-tested tools for common AD tasks, from initial deployment to ongoing maintenance.

-## 🎯 Purpose
+## 🎯 Overview

-This script automates the entire Active Directory deployment process, eliminating the need for manual intervention across multiple reboots and configuration phases.
-It's designed for system administrators, IT professionals, and organizations who need to deploy AD DS environments quickly and consistently.

-### What It Does
+This toolkit is designed for system administrators, IT professionals, and organizations who work with Active Directory environments.
+Whether you're setting up new domains, managing users, or maintaining existing infrastructure, these tools will help streamline your AD operations.

+## 🛠️ Available Tools

+### 🚀 [Setup-ADDomain.ps1](Setup-ADDomain.ps1) - Automated Domain Controller Deployment

+A comprehensive script for automated deployment of Active Directory Domain Services with zero-touch installation.

+**What it does:**
-- **Automated Computer Renaming**: Renames the server to your specified domain controller name (default: HQ-DC01)
+- Automated computer renaming to specified DC name (default: HQ-DC01)
-- **AD DS Role Installation**: Installs Active Directory Domain Services role and management tools
+- AD DS role installation with management tools
-- **Domain Controller Promotion**: Creates a new Active Directory forest and promotes the server to domain controller
+- Domain controller promotion with new forest creation
-- **User Account Creation**: Automatically creates organizational units and user accounts for testing
+- Automatic user account and OU creation for testing
-- **Multi-Phase Automation**: Uses Windows Registry RunOnce entries to handle reboots seamlessly
+- Multi-phase automation using Windows Registry RunOnce entries

-## ✨ Key Features
+**Key Features:**

-- **Zero-Touch Deployment**: Run once, then the script handles everything automatically
+- ✅ **Zero-Touch Deployment**: Run once, handles everything automatically
-- **Registry-Based Automation**: Uses Windows RunOnce registry entries (more reliable than scheduled tasks)
+- ✅ **Registry-Based Automation**: More reliable than scheduled tasks
-- **Visible Progress**: PowerShell windows remain visible throughout all phases for transparency
+- ✅ **Visible Progress**: PowerShell windows remain visible throughout
-- **Customizable Configuration**: Flexible parameters for domain names, DC names, and user counts
+- ✅ **Customizable Configuration**: Flexible parameters for various scenarios
-- **Enterprise Ready**: Suitable for lab environments, testing, and proof-of-concept deployments
+- ✅ **Enterprise Ready**: Suitable for lab, testing, and PoC deployments
-- **Error Handling**: Comprehensive error checking and logging throughout the process

-## 🚀 Quick Start
+#### Quick Start

-### Prerequisites

-- Windows Server (2016, 2019, 2022)
-- Administrator privileges
-- PowerShell execution policy set to allow script execution

-### Basic Usage

 ```powershell
 # Set up the required passwords